Troops recapture key airport in ISIS' final Iraq stronghold: state TV

 Al-Mayadeen, a private Lebanon-based broadcaster, earlier aired live footage from the Mosul airport perimeter, showing a military helicopter buzzing overheard and firing at IS positions as gunfire rattled, the AP reported.

-The campaign to retake Mosul launched in November.
-After recapturing the city's eastern half, the drive into the western half began Sunday.
+The campaign to retake Mosul first launched in November.
+After recapturing the city's eastern half, the drive into the western half of the city began Sunday.

 The Iraqi military aims to use the airport as a base of operations from which to complete the mission.